SysKitTeam/docs-point/installation-and-configuration/enable-role-based-access.md

 ![SysKit Point Collaborators - Site Owners](../.gitbook/assets/rbs_settings_updated_7.png)

-You will be redirected to **SysKit Point Collaborators report**, where you can see which users are s**ite owners or administrators**, where exactly do they have **permissions** in your **Office 365 environment**, and through what means are they given those permissions.
+You will be redirected to **SysKit Point Collaborators report**, where you can see which users are s**ite owners or administrators**, where exactly do they have **permissions** in your **Microsoft 365 environment**, and through what means are they given those permissions.

 ![SysKit Point Collaborators report](../.gitbook/assets/rbs-clanak-13.png)